Sévérine: Critical reception

 Sévérine was featured in the first preview video for Skyfall, which showed her initial encounter with Bond in the Macau casino.
-Screen Crushs Mike Sampson described the preview as reminiscent of those of earlier James Bond films, where Bond introduces himself to an attractive woman.
+ScreenCrushs Mike Sampson described the preview as reminiscent of those of earlier James Bond films, where Bond introduces himself to an attractive woman.
 Sampson said the scene's conventional James Bond elements as well as Sévérine's character marked the promotion of Skyfall as a "return to old school Bond [...] with a slightly modern feel".
 The character and the black dress featured in one of the film's posters.
 In response to the character's absence from the trailer, Marlohe attributed the decision to keeping her character's storyline a surprise for viewers.

 Some critics believed Sévérine fit the general characteristics of a Bond girl.
 In Moviepilot, Jack Carr cited the character as the franchise's representation of women as sex objects, writing that she will "inevitably wind up dead herself the morning after [...] in a cruel demonstration of instant karma".
 While reviewing the evolution of the Bond girl, Rothman identified Sévérine as following the trope of the damsel in distress, and Ian Dunt of Politics.co.uk found Bond's seduction of the character adhered to expectations for the franchise.
 However, Vanity Fair's Jim Windolf noted that unlike previous Bond girls, Sévérine's name was not constructed from a double entendre.
-John Boone of Entertainment Tonight wrote that she was not as fully realized as Vesper Lynd's role in the 2006 film Casino Royale, but felt she was a more promising character than Mary Goodnight from The Man with the Golden Gun (1974) and Octopussy from the 1983 film of the same name.
-In contrast, The New Daily's Susannah Guthrie dismissed Sévérine, along with Strawberry Fields and Camille Montes from Quantum of Solace (2008), as less memorable than previous Bond girls such as Goldfinger's Pussy Galore and Dr. No's Honey Ryder.
+John Boone of Entertainment Tonight wrote that she was not as fully realized as Vesper Lynd (Eva Green)'s role in the 2006 film Casino Royale, but felt she was a more promising character than Mary Goodnight (Britt Eklund) from The Man with the Golden Gun (1974) and Octopussy (Maud Adams) from the 1983 film of the same name.
+In contrast, The New Daily's Susannah Guthrie dismissed Sévérine, along with Strawberry Fields (Gemma Arterton) and Camille Montes (Olga Kurylenko) from Quantum of Solace (2008), as less memorable than previous Bond girls such as Goldfinger's Pussy Galore (Honor Blackman) and Dr. No's Honey Ryder (Ursula Andress).